M80 vs 9z Team - VCT Ascension Americas 2023: Predictions, where to watch, and more

 When and where to watch

-Interested readers can watch the match on the official YouTube and Twitch channels of VCT Americas.
-They can also tune into the watchparties done by streamers and pro players.
-The match will take place on July 3 at 4 pm PT/ 7 pm ET/ 4:30 am IST (next day).
+Valorant esports enthusiasts can watch the match on the official YouTube and Twitch channels of VCT Americas.
+An alternative is to tune into the watchparties done by streamers and pro players.
+The match will take place on July 8 at 11 am PT/ 2 pm ET/ 11:30 pm IST.

 Poll : Who will win this match?